vudayani/spring-mcp-examples/lunch-planner/README.md

 The Flow:

-1.User Prompt: The user provides a natural language prompt specifying location criteria and announcement details
+1. User Prompt: The user provides a natural language prompt specifying location criteria and announcement details

 2. ChatClient Interaction: The ChatClient interacts with the LLM (OpenAI in this case) to handle the entire flow.
 It analyzes the prompt and identifies which tools to invoke